lumue/lumue.github.io/_posts/2015-01-02-hello-world-with-kodi.md

  * [KODI](http://kodi.tv) - A media center software which will act as the addons host. howto install KODI in your linux distro of choice is described [here](http://kodi.wiki/view/HOW-TO:Install_Kodi_for_Linux).

- * [Pycharm](https://www.jetbrains.com/pycharm/) - Jetbrains take at a python  IDE.
-Any other python editor will do, but the process to get code completion for xbmcs libraries described here is pycharm specific.
+ * A Texteditor or IDE.
+Popular ones for Python are [Pycharm](https://www.jetbrains.com/pycharm/), Jetbrains take at a Python IDE, or the Eclipse based [PyDev](http://pydev.org/).

  * [xbmcstubs](http://kodi.wiki) - a set of python files which provide method stubs for the libraries included in KODI's python interpreter.